intensive-french-course

 Antibes isn’t a household name among French cities, but it’s actually the second-largest city on the French Riviera.
 Plenty of gorgeous beaches are at your disposal.

-The website explains that you can catch a train to Cannes, Nice, Italy or Monaco every half-hour.
+You can catch a train to Cannes, Nice, Italy or Monaco every half-hour.
 Because you don’t spend as much time in the classroom here as at the Institut de Français, you can spend more time enjoying the beach during the week and taking trains to new locations on weekends.

-6. Paris: Accord Ecole de Langues
+6. Accord Ecole de Langues in Paris

 Accord Ecole de Langues (Agreement School of Languages) in Paris offers five intensive programs.
 The school refers to them as Courses A through E.